The Responsible Research and Innovation & Patient and Public Involvement (RRI/PPI) Node

 Jan Reinert Karlsen is an associate professor at the Centre for the Studies of the Sciences and the Humanities at the University of Bergen.
 His research includes the RRI of post-genomic medical research and conceptions of suffering across different thought traditions.
 He has a long track record in interdisciplinary research and teaching.

-Caroline Engen is a postdoc (50%) and specialist in training (psychiatry) (50%).
-She has previous experience from development of personalised molecular therapy for acute myeloid leukaemia and is currently focusing on RRI of precision medicine and philosophy of suffering.
+Caroline Engen is a postdoctoral fellow (50%) and specialist in training (psychiatry) (50%).
+She has previous experience from the development of personalised molecular therapy for acute myeloid leukaemia and is currently focusing on RRI of precision medicine and philosophy of suffering.

 Node activities

-The RRI/PPI Node is responsible for four projects/activities:
+The RRI/PPI Node is responsible for these projects/activities:

 - A research project entitled “Philosophy of precision medicine in severe chronic neurological diseases (POS-PM).”

 - A teaching subject called “The nature of disease and suffering and the goals of precision medicine (NEUROSYSM940)”, which is part of the Neuro-SysMed research school.
-Initially introduced in the spring of 2023, it is slated for its next iteration in the autumn of 2024.
+Initially introduced in the spring of 2023, it was also delivered in the autumn of 2024, and it in March/April 2026.